-Methods: Studies were searched from biomedical databases, trial registries, and web resources.
+Methods: Studies were searched from biomedical databases Cochrane Library, MEDLINE, EMBASE, CINAHL, PsycINFO, Web of Science, Scopus, AMED, sciELO, LILACS, CNKI, J-GLOBAL, J-STAGE, main trial registries and major sources of grey literature.
+Searching for useful documents took place from the inception of each resource until April 18, 2024.
 The risk of bias of included studies was assessed with RoB 2, and the overall effect size of the intervention was calculated by creating random-effects meta-analyses graphically represented by forest plots.
 The summary of findings was illustrated with a table in accordance with the GRADE method.
 Results: Three parallel-group randomized controlled trials with low risk of bias were included (N = 151, mean age: 8.5-11.2 years).
 AAAs are promising for anxiety reduction (N = 134; SMD = -0.07 [95% CI: -0.40, 0.27], p > 0.05) and quality of life improvement (N = 84; SMD = -0.11 [95% CI: -0.53, 0.31], p > 0.05) in children and for anxiety reduction (N = 154; SMD = -0.50 [95% CI: -1.52, 0.52], p > 0.05) in parents/caregivers.
 The certainty/quality of evidence is low to very low.
-Conclusions: The effect of animal-assisted activities to reduce anxiety and improve the quality of life of children with neoplastic disease and to reduce the anxiety of parents/caregivers is promising.
-However, more studies need to be conducted on the topic that overcome the important methodological limitations manifested by current research in order to collect more data in favor of implementing the intervention in pediatric oncology.
+Conclusions: The effect of animal-assisted activities to reduce anxiety and improve the quality of life of children with neoplastic disease and to reduce parent/caregiver anxiety is small to moderate; however, the quality/certainty of evidence is very low to low.
+Therefore, further studies on the topic that overcome the current limitations need to be conducted in order to collect more robust data in favor of implementing the intervention in pediatric oncology.

-Correspondence: papers@team.qeios.com - Qeios will forward to the authors
+$\label{eq:correspondence: papers@team.qeios.com} & - \mbox{Qeios will forward to the authors} \\$